-To change funds, log in to My pages with an e-ID that is approved in Sweden, such as a mobile BankID.
-We always advise against making fund changes or logging in with your e-ID at the urging of someone else.
+To change funds, please log in to My pages with an e-ID that is approved in Sweden, such as a mobile BankID.
+We always advise against making fund changes or logging in with your e-ID at the request of someone else.

 If you do not have an e-ID that is approved in Sweden, you can use a form to do your fund change.
-Contact customer service to receive a fund change form.
+Please contact our customer service to receive a fund change form.